-Highway Congestion Scans
+Highway Congestion and Crash Scans

 As part of CMAP's Congestion Management Process, select performance measures for the regional freeways have been created from five minute speed data obtained from the Illinois Department of Transportation (IDOT) and Traffic.com.
 These performance measures include congestion scans, travel time index, planning time index, and congested hours.